 - Suicidal thoughts or thoughts about harming yourself

-When it comes to how you should be using Zoloft, it is especially important to make sure that you are carefully following any specific instructions that your provider gives to you.
-Your provider may provide you with directions that pertain to your specific situation and needs, and these directions may differ slightly from instructions that are provided on the label of the drug itself, so you should first and foremost make sure to listen to your provider.
+When it comes to how you should be taking Zoloft, it is especially important to make sure that you are carefully following any specific instructions that your provider gives to you.
+Your provider may provide you with directions that pertain to your specific situation and needs, and these directions may differ slightly from instructions that are provided on the medication guide or the label of the drug itself, so you should first and foremost make sure to listen to your provider.

 There are some general guidelines to follow for proper usage of Zoloft regardless of your specific instructions.
 Zoloft can generally be taken with or without food, and it is often recommended to take your dose once a day.
 Typically, the dose will not exceed 200 milligrams per day, but if your dose needs to be adjusted your provider will work with you to do so.

-If you think you could benefit from anxiety and depression medication, Brightside is here to offer you the care you deserve, with unlimited access to psychiatric experts, evidence-based therapy, and data-driven prescribing — all from the comfort of your own home.
+If you think you could benefit from anxiety and depression medication, Brightside Health is here to offer you the care you deserve, with unlimited access to psychiatric experts, evidence-based therapy, and data-driven prescribing—all from the comfort of your own home.

 Medication can even be delivered right to your doorstep, making treatment easier and more accessible than ever.

-If you are ready to get started on the path to feeling a little more like yourself again, you can get started today by filling out our free online assessment.
+If you are ready to get started on the path to feeling a little more like yourself again, you can get started today.
+Start with a free assessment.

 When it comes to using Zoloft properly, you should always take care to follow any specific instructions from your provider, as well as any instructions that are included on the label of your medication.
 Taking too much or too little of your medication, or taking your medication too often, can result in adverse effects.

-If you ever have questions or uncertainties about your medication, you should consult your provider for clarification.
+If you ever have questions or uncertainties about your medication, consult your provider for clarification.